hoodiehq-archive/documentation/tutorials/contributor-onboarding.md

 ###  Where can people contribute?

-Hoodie is a quite big project and we have various parts that need to be maintained and/or created.
-To find out where we need help, take a look at out [Contribute Site](#).
+Hoodie is a quite big project and we have various parts that need to be created and / or maintained.
+To find out where we need help, take a look at our [Contribute Site](#).

 ---------------